ibm-cloud-docs/vpc/bare_metal_server_network.md

 # Networking overview for Bare Metal Servers on VPC
 {: #bare-metal-servers-network}

-The following information is an overview of the networking features of Bare Metal Servers for VPC.
+The following information is an overview of the networking features of {{site.data.keyword.bm_is_full}}.
 Make sure that you go through this information before you build a network on bare metal servers.
 Keep in mind that this information is for users with basic network knowledge of {{site.data.keyword.cloud}} VPC.
 If you aren't familiar with VPC networking, see [About networking](/docs/vpc?topic=vpc-about-networking-for-vpc).
 {: shortdesc}

 * Bare Metal Server for VPC provides full support for VPC networking features.
 The network is fully software-defined, so you can configure it through the UI and the API.

-* Each bare metal server has a maximum allotted bandwidth.
-The bandwidth is shared by all the network interfaces on the bare metal server.
+* Dynamic Network Bandwidth is only available on {{site.data.keyword.bm_is_short}}.
+Each bare metal server has a maximum allotted bandwidth.
+The bandwidth is shared by all the network interfaces on the server.
 The network bandwidth speed can be selected at provisioning or changed post-provision.
 For more information on profile generations, see [x86-64 bare metal server profiles](/docs/vpc?topic=vpc-bare-metal-servers-profile&interface=ui).

 * For more information about managing network interfaces, see [Managing network interfaces for a bare metal server](/docs/vpc?topic=vpc-managing-nic-for-bare-metal-servers).